chizukei shai

 The 25th of Tevet marks one month after the beginning of Chanukah, the 25th of Kislev.
 This date also coincides with the shloshim, the thirty-day mourning period, following the horrific terror attack on the first night of Chanukah in Sydney, Australia, in which Jews were targeted simply for being Jews.

-In response, Yizkereim initiated a campaign beginning on Asarah B'Tevet, a traditional day of fasting, introspection, and teshuvah (repentance).
+In response, Yizkereim initiated a campaign beginning on Asarah B’Tevet, a traditional day of fasting, introspection, and teshuvah (repentance).
 The goal of this campaign is to strengthen our commitment to the recitation of kriat Shema, the daily declaration of Jewish faith, reciting it with intention (kavanah).
-For those who have never recited it before, we encourage at least saying the opening verse:
+For those who have never recited it before, we encouraged at least saying the opening verse:

 Shema Yisrael: A Declaration That Has Saved Lives